Tom Feamster

-Thomas Otey Feamster (October 23, 1930 – June 9, 2020) was a professional American football player for the National Football League's Baltimore Colts.
+Thomas Otey Feamster (October 23, 1930 – June 9, 2020) was a professional American football player for the National Football League (NFL)'s Baltimore Colts.
 He played in twelve games in the 1956 season after his collegiate career at William & Mary and then Florida State.

 In 1969, Feamster entered a seminary and was later ordained an Episcopal priest.
 In 1979, he served as a minister to John Spenkelink prior to Spenkelink's execution.